scikit-learn-contrib/MAPIE/doc/index.rst

 MAPIE: Model Agnostic Prediction Interval Estimator
 ===================================================

+Welcome to MAPIE's documentation !

-This module allows you to easily estimate prediction intervals using your favourite sklearn-compatible regressor.
+MAPIE allows you to easily estimate prediction intervals using your favourite sklearn-compatible regressor.

 .. toctree::
    :maxdepth: 2